logo

 }

 First, we read the header.
-If you look at the readHeaders function carefully, you’ll see we’re reading one character at a time.
-We keep reading until we find a \r\n or \n.
-This signals the end of the header, and we can construct the header object, which will look like this:
+If you notice, readHeaders function carefully, we are reading one character at a time, we continue reading until we find '\r\n') or /n This means we finished reading the header, and then we construct the object.
+The constructed header object will look like this.

 const headers = {